18-manthan/JobBoardScraper/README.md

 - Save jobs to DB with filters (search/company/location/source/liked/applied)
 - Update liked/applied
 - Export applied jobs to CSV
 - Redis cache for scrape responses

+In job scraping, if you set the limit to 3, it will fetch 9 jobs, 3 from each platform.
+Same logic applies for any limit.